muqeetsyed/qbilHub-roadmap/Project_Roadmap.md

 - The POC implementation will be a 2 week job - ~10 days
 - For the rest of process the time estimation is in the individual phases below.
 Please note all the estimations are subject to change on the basis of the R&D done, especially for the mapping step.

+## STEP 1(B) — UI/UX Design
+- We have a small POC made by Mark and in the first 2 weeks of R&D the POC made by our team will be submitted to Arshan to provide UI templates.
+The templates will be for the whole of the project(all phases included).
+The will go in parallel to the R&D phase.
+The templates will be later used during implementation and will also be taken into account for the technical decisions.
+The UI will be analysed for constriants and any sharp edges where we might need discussions and alterations.

 ## Step 2 — Documentation and R&D result publishing
 - This is of-course a parallel process, that will run alongside with the R&D. The whole of the R&D will be documented to make sure we can revisit any decision/step and iterate/improve accordingly.